JetBrains/junie-guidelines/guidelines/python/django/guidelines-with-explanations.md

 - Use environment variables in a single `settings.py` file
 - Never commit secrets to version control

+**Explanation:**
+- Historically many Django developers used multiple settings files for local, testing, and production, but with environment variables you can use a single `settings.py` file with greater security
+- If you prefer a specific 3rd party package for managing environment variables, add it here: popular options include `django-environ`, `environs`, `python-dotenv`, `python-decouple` and `direnv`

 ## Database
 - Use migrations for all database changes
 - Optimize queries with `select_related` and `prefetch_related`